 1) Incorrect priming of reagents in the microfluidic channels due to a chip loading error (i.e. not waiting 30 seconds between adding the Master Mix with cells and Gel Beads, air bubbles in the bottom of the Gel Bead or Master Mix well, or loading less than 270 ul of partitioning oil).

 2) Presence of surfactant or other viscous reagents in the cell media/buffer that is added to the RT Master Mix.
 That can change the flow characteristics of the sample in the sample lane during partitioning.

 3) Running the instrument in an environment that is > 82°F. Warmer temperatures will also change the way the fluids run through the chip.

-4) Occasionally, a wetting failure will occur despite proper loading of the chip.
-This happens in approximately 1% of all samples run.
+4) Sometimes a wetting failure will occur despite proper loading of the chip.
+This happens occasionally but is a rare occurrence.

 1) If a wetting failure occurs during GEM generation, we recommend re-preparing the sample.

 2) As part of our warranty policy, clog and wetting failures that have been properly documented are reimbursed with replacement reagents and chips.
 Please send (1) the lot numbers of the Gel Beads and chips that were used when the failure occurred, and (2) a picture of the failed emulsions (in the pipette tips or the chip) to email@example.com.